hyperledger-labs/hyperledger-labs.github.io/README.md

 ## License requirement

 All Hyperledger software must be made available under an [Apache 2.0 license](LICENSE).
 This applies to Labs.
-Please, make sure to license all incoming code and new code accordingly.
+Please, make sure to license all incoming code and new code accordingly, and ensure that all commits are made with proper sign-off so that no [DCO](https://developercertificate.org/) related issue is introduced.

+## Code of Conduct

+All Hyperledger community members must adhere to the [Code of Conduct](https://wiki.hyperledger.org/community/hyperledger-project-code-of-conduct).